azat-co/practicalnode/chapter4/chapter4.md

 ## JavaScript Code

 Contrary to the previous example, if we want to use *any* JavaScript at template compilation time—in other words, to write executable JavaScript code that manipulates the output of the Pug (i.e., HTML)—we can use the `-`, `=`, or `!=` symbols.
-This might come in handy when we output HTML elements and inject JavaScript.
+This may come in handy when we output HTML elements and inject JavaScript.

 Obviously, these types of things should be done carefully to avoid cross-site scripting (XSS) attacks.
 For example, if we want to define an array and output `<>` symbols, we can use `!=`.